FairCompute/energy-monitoring-tool/README.md

 ####

-## ⚙️ Method
+## ⚙️ Methodology

-The EMT context manager spins out a new thread that runs the main monitoring code.
-This new thread runs a function that measures the raw energy of the different power groups like- CPUs, GPUs and also measures the work load of the concerned process, ex- Normalized Utilization at a certain interval.
-From this, EMT estimates the consumed energy by factoring the total energy by the work load.
+The EMT context manager spawns a separate thread to monitor energy usage for CPUs and GPUs at regular intervals.
+It also tracks the utilization of these resources by the monitored process.
+EMT then estimates the process's share of the total energy consumption by proportionally assigning energy usage based on the resource utilization of the process.

 <div align="center">
   <img src="assets/emt_method.png" alt="EMT Methods Illustration" width="40%">